 When specifying dates, you should use a simple and unambiguous format for your dates.
 ISO 8601 outlines standards for representing dates.
-First, you will always use 8 digits to represent the date.
+Absent another well-defined date format already in use, you should always use 8 digits to represent the date.
 This means that day 4 will be represented as "04".
 Secondly, you will specify a date using the YYYY-MM-DD format.
-For example, this workshop falls on October 24, 2018 or, "2018-10-24".
+For example, this workshop falls on October 12, 2022 or, "2022-10-12".